jeslec/Project2_SpotifyStreamer/README.md

 }
 ```

 Since these methods are making network calls, they must be called in a background thread.
-Therefore, we create two AsyncTasks: one to retrieve a list of artists (SearchArtistTask) and the other to get an artist's top tracks (GetTopTracksTask).
+Therefore, I created two AsyncTasks: one to retrieve a list of artists (SearchArtistTask) and the other to get an artist's top tracks (GetTopTracksTask).

 ```java
 public class SearchArtistTask extends AsyncTask<...> {